gracemorganmaxwell/WhitecliffesFullstackJS23ProgrammingScenario/README.md

 ## Implement the Logic

+The OTP validation logic is executed within an event listener attached to a form.

-Retrieve the current time using Date.now().
+1. Retrieve the current time using Date.now().

+2. Hash the entered identificationCode for added security.

-Check if the `identificationCode` already exists in the `otpStorage` Map.
+3. Check if the hashed identificationCode already exists in the otpStorage Map.

     a.
 If it does, verify if it has expired.

     b.
-If not expired, update its expiration time (`expiryTime`) and return true.
+If not expired, update its expiration time (expiryTime) and display a success message.

     c.
-If expired, overwrite it with a new expiration time and return false.
+If expired, overwrite it with a new expiration time and display a failure message.

-If the `identificationCode` does not exist, create a new OTP object, add it to otpStorage, and return false.
+4. If the identificationCode does not exist, display a failure message.
 <br>

 # Section 2: